MitchellGerdisch/pulumi-work/self-serve-go-k8s-helm-tfstatebackend/README.md

 ## Pulumi
 * Open a terminal and navigate to the `self-service` folder.
 * `export PULUMI_ACCESS_TOKEN=pul-dsfdsfdsfds`
+ * You can create an access token in the Pulumi UI under Settings.
+ * This is used to set the Pulumi stack tags.

 # How to Run
 NOTE: Defaults to run in `demo` Pulumi organization